Deathcrush(Deathlike Silence Productions - 1987)

 De Mysteriis Dom Sathanas(Deathlike Silence Productions - 1994)

 After about 9 years of existence, this was the first full length, official release from Mayhem.
 Dead had already been dead by his own hand for a couple of years and Euronymous was killed by Varg Vikernes (the Count of Burzum fame, drafted as the bass player for this release) shortly after this album was recorded.
 Stories like Hellhammer's necklace made of Dead's skull fragments and Euronymous eating Dead's brain abound and rumors say that they replaced Varg's bass lines from this album before it was released, but this was denied by another source as well.
 However I am not here to discuss the goings on around this band nor am I going to talk about the philosophies involved - I am here for the music.
 As a replacement for Dead's vocals, they got Attila Csihar, who lends one of the most bizarre vocal interpretations in this genre to the album.
-It's quite difficult to describe but he roams between a vile croak to a Therion-like growlish roar to some strangely distant clean vocals and eerie mumblings and all with an indulgent, manic and contemplative delivery.
+It's quite difficult to describe but he roams between a vile croak to a Therion-like growling roar to some strangely distant clean vocals and eerie mumblings and all with an indulgent, manic and contemplative delivery.
 But it's not only the vocal styles that makes it bizarre, it's the fact that he often uses the furious music as a backdrop for his own eerily expressive and calm spewings of spite and hatred instead of screaming with the music.
 His delivery is particularly weak and annoying on the first track, sounding like Dave Mustaine on a bad day, but he picks up the pace soon after.
 As for the music itself, the approach is more organic here and aims towards a deeply immersive effect of fury and dark atmosphere.
 As such, it is one of the first modern-style black metal albums with its full and dark wall-of-sound effect and snippets of melody, yet it manages this without keyboards.
 Superb riffs and furious drumming fill the music (Hellhammer lives up to his name), as well as varying tempos, changes and involving moods, and Attila's vocals should ultimately grow on you and give the album an emotive uniqueness.
 Maybe I am somewhat biased considering the background of this album, but I do believe it projects an especially dark mood that overshadows any technicalities.
-With some dark affinities, open mindedness and empathy, this album should prove to be an underground classic to proudly add to one's collection.
+With some dark affinities, open mindedness and immersive listening, this album should prove to be an underground classic to proudly add to one's collection.
+Unique.

 Dawn of the Black Hearts(Warmaster - 1995)